How to Collect Comic Books

 Trade paperbacks usually do not have any advertisements.

-Two recommended collections are Planet Hulk and its sequel World War Hulk.
+My favorite collections to read are Planet Hulk and its sequel World War Hulk.

 How to Store and Protect Comic Books?

-To protect each comic book, it can be wrapped in a special plastic bag and an acid-free backing board.
+To protect each comic book, it should be wrapped in a special plastic bag and an acid-free backing board.

 Mylar bags are more expensive, but they are considered the best way to store paper.